lnfernux/lnfernux.github.io/_posts/2023-06-04-MicrosoftSentinel-PushTIfromMISP.md

 end
 ```

+---

 ## The problem

 If you wanted to push indicators from a single MISP-server to a single Microsoft Sentinel instance, you could run the script locally (and there's even great guidance from the MISP project [on how to accomplish this](https://www.misp-project.org/2023/04/03/MISP-Sentinel.html/)).

 This however does not scale very well without modifications, and it feels a bit dated to push data from a virtual machine directly to Sentinel.
 It's easier to integrate error handling, logging and alerts if we use Azure Functions to run the script instead.

-The solution already exists - sort of.
+**The solution already exists - *sort of***.
 The project from [zolderio](https://github.com/zolderio/misp-to-sentinel) already solves putting the misp2sentinel script into an Azure Function.
 That is already taken care of.
 It also covers the multi-sentinel part, but only for a single Azure tenant (as of writing this).
 It's also not up to date with the latest developments going on in the [cudeso/misp2sentinel](https://github.com/cudeso/misp2sentinel) repository, which has been pushed by the MISP-project as it's updating the original script to account for the lastest MISP changes, and soon to allow for the use of the new `Upload Indicators API` instead of the `Graph Security API`.

+---

 ## My solution

 Isn't very different from the solution from zolderio presented - it's a multi-sentinel version of the script, but updated with the cudeso code.
 I've also updated the guidance so that one might be able to push to multiple Azure tenants instead of just one.

-Putting it into a schematic, it would look something like this:
+### How the updated version works

 ```mermaid
 graph LR